-Troubleshooting Display Problems for CMD DocumentsInformation regarding viewing translation documents found through the Clearinghouse for Multilingual Documents (CMD).
+Troubleshooting Display Problems for CMD DocumentsInformation regarding accurately viewing translation documents found through the Clearinghouse for Multilingual Documents (CMD).

 - In general, the newer the computer’s operating system, the better equipped it will be to handle documents in multiple languages.